ARMmbed/mbed-client/README.md

 ## Introduction

-mbed Device Client API enables the use of LWM2M features from the mbed Device Client.
-These features are described in the [Lightweight Machine to Machine Technical Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0).
-Using this API, the mbed OS developers can develop their own applications utilizing the LWM2M features.
+mbed Client is an OS-agnostic embedded software library that provides the means to connect and manage constrained embedded devices to web applications through the mbed Device Server.

-mbed Client is an OS agnostic embedded software library that provides the means to connect and manage constrained embedded devices to Web applications via mbed Device Server
+The mbed Device Client API allows mbed OS developers to create applications with LWM2M features.
+These features are described in the [Lightweight Machine to Machine Technical Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0); they include high level APIs to manage devices on the mbed Device Server, securely communicate with internet services over the industry standard TLS/DTLS, and fully control the endpoint and application logic.

-The API includes High level APIs to communicate and manage devices with Internet Services securely.
-It provides full control of endpoint and application logic via APIs.
-C++ API exposed for application development through which device can manage resources on the mbed Device server end. mbed Device Client is fully secure as it provides secure connectivity using Industry standard TLS/DTLS.
+The API is written in C++ to allow quick application development.

-There are four interfaces between these two components as follows:
+There are three interfaces between the mbed Device Server (mDS) and mbed Client:

--  Client registration and unregistration
+- Client registration and deregistration.
-- Device management and service enablement
+- Device management and service enabler.
-- Information reporting
+- Information reporting.

-##mbed Client features
+##mbed Client interfaces

-The API provides the application developer with an interface to define the application endpoint information that will be delivered to mbed Device Server during the registration operation.
+The API provides an interface to define the application endpoint information.
+This information will be delivered to mbed Device Server during the registration operation (explained below).

-This is how you can create your interface for your endpoint:
+To create an interface for your endpoint:

 ```
 #include "mbed-client/m2minterfacefactory.h"
 #include "mbed-client/m2minterface.h"